steinwurf/kodo-ns3-examples/README.rst

 Tutorial
 --------
-To follow a more comprehensive description of the examples, please follow the tutorial in the `Kodo-ns3 tutorial <http://kodo-ns3-examples.readthedocs.org/en/latest/>`_.
+To follow a more comprehensive description of the examples, please follow the tutorial in the `Kodo-ns3 tutorial <http://kodo-ns3-examples.readthedocs.or g/en/latest/>`_.
+We provide a guide describing what do we want to simulate and how do we proceed to represent it for the three examples.
+At the end of each example we verify known results to validate our model and provide parameters to the final user for modifying them.
-Currently we only describe the first and second example, but we will be adding more description regarding the last one soon.

 Comments, Feedback & Bugs
 -------------------------